-If a full-time student drops a course after the second week of classes, causing the schedule to drop below 12 credits, the student will be considered full-time for the entire semester.
+If a full-time student drops a course after the last date to drop a class, causing the schedule to drop below 12 credits, the student will be considered full-time for the entire semester.
 No refund is due for the dropped course, nor can the student's status be changed from full-time to part-time.
 See Academic Regulations for additional information on Drop/Add.